-Good scores are in the 6 to 8 range as these indicate a high level of competence with regards to your decision making.
+Good scores are in the 6 to 8 range as these indicate a high level of competence with regards to your emotional intelligence.

-Make a note of the discussions that you have around your decision making with particular reference to any relevant findings and any examples given to support your level of competence.
+Make a note of the discussions that you have around how you work with and manage stress with particular reference to any relevant findings and any examples given to support your level of competence.